michhar/computer-vision-tricks/README.md

 ## Color Space

 To find a color in HSV see the colorspace plot below.
-In OpenCV hue (H) is in the range 0-179, saturation (S) 0-255 and vibrance (V) 0-255.
+In OpenCV hue (H) is in the range 0-179, saturation (S) 0-255 and value (V) 0-255.
 In the plot below, V is set to a constant value of 255.

 ![HSV color space chart](assets/hsv_chart_constant_v.png)